 It has become common nowadays to adopt Agile and several Agile practices also outside IT and Software Development.

-This is true especially for Teams collaboration and Customer collaboration practices, as well as Product related practices such as visualising the work, planning game, backlog prioritisation, products instead of projects, estimates or no-estimates, and so on.
+This is true, especially for Agile practices related to Teams collaboration, Customer collaboration as well as Product/Service development and delivery.
+Examples include practices such as visualising the work, the planning game, backlog prioritisation, products over projects, estimates or no-estimates, and so on.

-Agile technical practices, on the other side, are very dependent on what one is doing.
-Agile technical practices in IT and Software Development are different from those in the automotive sectors, in semiconductors manufacturing, in Finance or in Legal services.
-This is why …
+On the other hand, Agile technical practices depend very much on what one is doing.
+Agile technical practices in IT and Software Development are different from those in the automotive sectors, semiconductors manufacturing, Finance or Legal services.
+And below is discussed why.

-Agile Software Development did it, thank you Extreme Programming (XP).
+Agile Software Development has it, thank you Extreme Programming (XP).

-Inventing such practices in other sectors is not trivial.
+Developing technical practices for other sectors is not trivial.

-And to enable such practices, new tools may be needed.
-To support the creations of such tools, it may be necessary to share those practices industry-wide instead of maintaining the secret around them (see the open-source mindset and “The Cathedral and the Bazaar” essay).
+And new tools may be needed too to enable such new practices.
+To support the development of such new practices and tools, it is better to share the effort industry-wide instead of a closed commercial approach (see the open-source mindset and “The Cathedral and the Bazaar” essay).

-A few practical tips that are good in any sector (industrial, financial, legal, engineering, education, …):
+A few more practical tips valid in any sector (industrial, financial, legal, engineering, education, …):

-Other practical things that worked in several sectors outside IT, and so worth considering, are: Continuously Integrate (assemble, build, aggregate, produce), Automate Testing (to reduce or eliminate the rework, and to avoid costly mistakes for example see the simulators employed for semiconductors or constructions), Small Releases (early, frequent, incremental), Versatile Automation (think about the multi-function programmable robots of the new assembly-line).
+Other practical things that worked in several sectors outside IT, and so worth considering, are: Continuously Integrating (assemble, build, aggregate, produce), Shift-left Testing (start testing earlier in the process, ideally in parallel with development to spot and fix defects when it is cheaper and to avoid the recurrence of similar defects), Automate Testing (to reduce or eliminate the rework and avoid costly mistakes, for example, see the simulators employed for semiconductors or constructions), Small Releases (early, frequent, incremental), Versatile Automation (think about CAD/CAM or the multi-function programmable robots of the new assembly-line).